Sex Robot Industry [New 2024 Data]

 DS Doll (Doll Sweet Doll) is a sex doll retailer and manufacturer.
 In 2017 they started developing sex robots under the subsidiary, DS Doll Robotics.

-The company is based in DaLian, China.
+The company is based in Dalian, China.
 Currently, they have a fully functional ‘talking head’ ready that sells retail for $300-400.

 However, that product launched in 2018, and since the company has not integrated the technology into any of its dolls.